PASSION

 This website is designed to help you avoid those who are damaging our pure breeds.
 The history of purebreds is a special interest of mine (I am currently working on another book on this subject) so I want to encourage you to make choices which will be beneficial to you and to dogs.

 Ethical breeders HEALTH TEST.
 Period.
 NO EXCUSES!
 They are PROUD to show you they care enough to want to produce only healthy animals.
 I mean, who wouldn't health test!?
 It is available, it is not that expensive and it is the ONLY way to responsibly manage health issues in pure breeds.
-There is no legitimate excuse not to; it is the main reason well bred dogs are expensive - not because the breeder wants a trip to Disneyland!
+There is no legitimate excuse not to; it is the main reason well-bred dogs are expensive.
+Beware the breeder who canot prove health testing but still charges a pretty penny for their dogs... they are using the money for trips to Disneyland or beautiful kennels - NOT for their breed!